-Voluntary coverage for Swiss citizens and citizens of European Union (EU) countries with at least 5 continuous years of previous compulsory insurance in Switzerland.
+Voluntary coverage for citizens of Switzerland, European Union (EU) countries, and European Free Trade Association (EFTA) countries if they live outside Switzerland and the EU/EFTA countries and had at least five continuous years of previous compulsory insurance in Switzerland.

-Mandatory occupational pension: Employees whose annual earnings exceed 20,520 francs with the same employer.
+Mandatory occupational pension: Employees whose annual earnings exceed 20,880 francs with the same employer.
 Unemployed persons are covered for disability and survivor benefits.